sabhanson/HW12-MySQL-EmployeeTracker/README.md

 - ↕️ Up and Down arrows to scroll through the available options
 - `enter` key to select an option
 - 🔤 letter keys to type in answers to prompts
 - 🔢 number keys to type in answers to prompts

-# Here is a screenshot of the Employee Tracker Application
+This is what the Employee Tracker Application looks like when run in the VSCode built-in terminal

 ![Screenshot of Employee Tracker Application](/assets/EmpTracker.png)